 Even the smallest fix to a CTA can generate a conversion lift of 304%, so you have to take very good care of them.

 How can you identify whether there is a problem with your CTAs or not?

 It’s actually quite simple with the right tools.
 Is your CTA above the fold?
 If not, the scroll heatmap will tell.
 It will allow you to see how many of your visitors are actually scrolling down to the part of the page where your CTA is.
 Keep in mind that the visuals look different on different screens, thus the exact place of “the fold” can differ, too.
 For instance, it will be located elsewhere on an HD or a 4K screen than on a mobile device.

 Check a couple of session videos to see whether your visitors can find the CTA easily or not.
-In case you still have doubts, check out the click heatmap to get to know on which part of the site the visitors are focusing and where they’re clicking the most frequently.
-Place the CTA in the hot spot!
+In case you still have doubts, check out the click heatmap to get to know on which part of the site visitors are focusing on and where they’re clicking the most frequently.
+Place the CTA to the hot spot!
 Usability tests show that visitors tend to pay more attention to the left side of a page and are reading content in an F-shaped pattern.

 #2 CTA not attractive enough:

 Ok, so far so good.
 You placed your CTA above the fold, put it on the most actively viewed and frequently clicked part of your site, but the click heatmap and session recording still show that people are just not clicking on that damned thing.
 This suggests that the CTA does not attract enough attention and you either need to change the wording or come up with a better design to make it more eye-catching or both.
 HubSpot ran a test and found that